-Currently accepting applications for all positions for the spring/summer 2018:
+Currently accepting applications for all positions for summer and fall 2018:

 Traditional sailing on deck and modern amenities below.
 Join as we teach a new generation about traditional sailing and marine stewardship.
 We run programs for trainees of all ages ranging from youth to adults during year-round operation in the Atlantic Ocean and Caribbean Sea.
 Training programs on this full-rig ship usually range between 1-4 weeks.
 All crew are educators, and must have enthusiasm and passion for teaching about sailing and life at sea.

-The Captain must hold a minimum of a 500 ton Masters License with Auxiliary Sail Endorsement.
+The Captain must hold a minimum of a 500 gross ton Masters License with Auxiliary Sail Endorsement.
 The Captain must have strong ship handling skills and experience handling vessels of similar size, and must be comfortable docking and anchoring at a variety of locations.
 Captain should have a strong commitment to Sail Training and education at sea, with experience delivering programs to students.
-Contract commitment of 3-4 months per year is ideal.
+OHPRI is seeking two Staff Captains, who will work equal time on, equal time off the ship.
+Rotations will be between 6-12 weeks.
+We are seeking Captains who will be regular, rotating staff members to work with a consistent, rotating group of officers to develop and implement high quality practices of seamanship and sail-training, as OHP moves into long-distance voyaging programs.
+Competitive pay.
 Read more here

-Second Mate position available starting April 24 2018 (500 gross ton, Sail Endorsement)
+First and Second Mate (permanent positions) available starting August 27, 2018 (500 gross ton, Sail Endorsement).

 The mates are responsible for leading a safe navigational watch, supervising deck operations and assisting the Captain in vessel operations, maintenance and instructing students in sail operations.
 The Mates maintain the deck logbook and are responsible for keeping all the navigational and safety equipment in order.
 Experience aboard square-rigged sailing vessels is required.
 Full job description here.